ighotouch/iac/04-vpcs/README.md

 _Can you ping this instance from the public instance you created earlier?_

+> YES

 ##### Question: Private to Public

 _Can you ping your public instance from this private instance?
 Which IPs are reachable, the public instance's private IP or its public IP, or both?_

+> Was able to ping the private IP

 Use traceroute to see where traffic flows to both the public and private IPs.